 The research reviewed so far might suggest that peer processes influence student motivation in a linear fashion: students perceive peer goals, adjust their own goals accordingly, and express those goals through behaviour.
 However, emerging evidence suggests a more dynamic, reciprocal picture.
 As Daumiller and Hemi (2025) propose, the relationship between peer interactions and student motivation may operate through mutually reinforcing processes in which social and motivational dynamics continually shape one another.

 This reciprocal perspective encompasses three interconnected pathways.
 First, perception processes can be used to explain how peer relationships and peer contexts shape students' motivational beliefs.
 Students embedded in peer environments characterized by collaborative norms, supportive relationships, and shared learning goals may develop mastery–oriented motivations, whereas those experiencing peer pressure, competition, or exclusion may develop performance oriented or avoidance–oriented goals (Daumiller & Hemi, 2025).
 Second, expression processes explain how students' resulting motivational orientations, in turn, shape how they engage with peers.
 Students with strong mastery goals may seek out and create collaborative peer relationships, whereas those with performance avoidance goals may withdraw from peer interactions or engage selectively (Levy et al., 2004).
+Students holding performance approach goals may engage in competitive displays and status–seeking behaviors that signal their competence relative to others.
+These expression processes feed back into perception processes as students' goal–driven behaviors become observable cues that peers use to infer what goals are valued and normative within their social context, thereby completing and sustaining the cycle.
 Third, social network positioning serves as both a manifestation and moderator of these reciprocal processes.
 Achievement goals have been found to relate to where students position themselves within classroom networks (Hemi et al., 2025).
 Students with higher mastery approach goals tend to occupy more central positions in the peer network (higher out–degree, closeness, and betweenness), whereas students with performance avoidance goals may occupy more peripheral positions.
 This social positioning, in turn, influences which peers students interact with, whose goals they perceive, and how visible their own goal–related behaviours are to others—creating a feedback loop in which social structure and motivation co–evolve.

 Evidence for these bidirectional associations is emerging across studies.
 Cui et al. (2025) found reciprocal associations between perceived peer intimacy and achievement motivation, suggesting that students' perceptions of closeness with peers and their motivational pursuits reinforce one another over time.
 Similarly, Gaspard et al. (2025) demonstrated reciprocal links between students' confidence in receiving social support and their expectancies and task values in academic domains.
 These patterns suggest that peer systems and student motivation co–develop: students' motivational orientations influence their peer interactions, which in turn shape their ongoing motivation.

+It should be noted that the strength and operation of these bidirectional dynamics are not expected to be uniform across all students and contexts.
+Individual characteristics (such as self–efficacy, mindset, and socio–motivational orientation), relational factors (such as the nature of peer relationships and peer network centrality), and contextual conditions (such as teacher goal structures, cultural context, developmental stage, and subject domain) are all likely to introduce meaningful variation in how the perception–expression cycle unfolds.
+These moderators are discussed in the sections that follow.

 The Perception–Expression Cycle Model: A Three–Phase Framework

 Building on the theoretical foundation and empirical evidence reviewed above, I propose the Perception–Expression Cycle Model (see Figure 1), a framework that explicates how students' perceptions of peer achievement goals, their own goal adoption and adjustment, and their behavioural expression of goals create a self–reinforcing cycle through which peer motivation is constructed and sustained at the classroom level.